 On the second evening of your Barcelona 3 Day Itinerary, enjoy the art of Spanish tapas.
 Follow in our footsteps to three of the best tapas bars in the city, located just a short walk from Montjuic.

 Save some room for your final stop – Abirradero – a dedicated craft beer bar with fabulously paired tapas.
+Get all the tasty tapas details in our complete guide to The Best Tapas in Barcelona.

-Day 3: Barcelona Architecture: Neighborhoods and Gaudi
+Day 3: Barcelona Architecture

 L’Eixample Neighborhood

-Considered to be Barcelona’s finest neighborhood, wandering through L’Eixample is a must on your 3 day itinerary for Barcelona!
+Considered to be Barcelona’s finest neighborhood, wandering through L’Eixample is a must on your 3 day Itinerary for Barcelona!
 The wide-lane, grid-patterned streets are home to numerous Catalan Modernism dwellings that Antoni Gaudi is so famous for.

 La Sagrada Familia